The purpose of this Policy is to:

 The University’s Conflict of Interest Policy and Procedure should be referred to in relation to any conflict of interest situations, together with the University’s Gifts, Benefits, Hospitality, Food and Beverages Policy.

 - The University will maintain confidentiality concerning gifts, fundraising proposals and negotiations, including proceedings relating to proposals for recognition, until they have been approved, or as requested by the donor.
 The University will report all gifts and gifts as required by law.

 - Foundation is an administrative section of the University.

-- The University, through the Advancement Unit, employs staff responsible for providing administrative support to the Foundation and strategic support to the University and its Faculties, and other units within the University.
+- The University, through the Advancement Unit, employs staff responsible for providing administrative support to the Foundation and strategic support to the University and its Schools, and other units within the University.

 - Only authorised representatives of the Foundation may undertake fundraising activities on behalf of the University’s Foundation.

 - The University, through the Foundation, will use a tied gift in the manner in which it was intended.
 Where this is not possible, the University will contact the donor or their representative and discuss alternative arrangements.